Home / Products / How to Choose the 7 Best Wood for Brisket Smoking

 The treatment of the wood: Almost all the woods that are sold for lighting fire are natural.
 But still, you should take extra care.
 Since the smoke comes in direct contact with the brisket for a long time, you don’t want any unwanted stuff in your wood.
 Make sure that the wood does not contain paint layers.
 Any unwanted material should not have been stored in it previously.
 The wood should not have undergone any treatment.
 Chances are that most of the wood would be safe to use, but there is no harm in keeping an eye out for extra safety.

 The flavor profile of the wood: Every wood has a different flavor profile.
 It imparts that flavor to the brisket during the smoking process.
 There is no single best wood flavor for brisket.
 It depends upon your personal preference.
 You can combine different woods to create a flavor profile that suits you the best.
 Following hardwoods are popular for smoking brisket:

 Oak: Oak is a dense wood and burns slowly.
 It has a mild flavor that is not too overpowering.
 It burns at a hot temperature, often reaching 250-300 degrees.
-It is considered as an easy to handle wood for beginner smokers.
+It is considered easy to handle wood for beginner smokers.

 Hickory: It gives the brisket a nutty flavor which is very bacon-like.
 It is widely available.
 Too much of this wood can result in an overpowering, bitter flavor.